— Jessica Gutierrez Alm, Attorney

 New ideas, creations, and business ventures are often the product of collaboration.
 If lawyers had their way, a written agreement would precede every creative collaboration.
 Of course, this is not the case.
 Collaborators often do not seek advice of counsel, or see the need for an agreement, until after the new idea, creation, or venture is well underway.
 As a result, statutes and case law operate to define the joint ownership rights.
 Each type of IP affords slightly different rights to joint owners.

-A patent, whether design or utility, provides the patent holder with the right to make, use, sell, offer to sell, and import the patented invention.
-Where a patent is owned by multiple entities, each joint owner has the right to individually make, use, sell, offer to sell, and import the invention without the consent of other joint owners.
-Each owner thus additionally has the right to independently license any of these rights.
+A patent, whether design or utility, provides the patent holder with the right to exclude others from making, using, selling, offering to sell, and importing the patented invention.
+Where a patent is owned by multiple entities, each joint owner has the right to independently license any of these rights.
 Moreover, patent joint owners do not have a duty to account to one another.
 This means that joint owners do not have to share profits with one another.
 However, the consent of all owners is generally needed to sue to enforce the patent.
 In practice, this means that one joint owner can block others from suing.
 Consent of all owners is also needed to exclusively license the patent.

 A copyright holder has a set of rights, including the rights to reproduce, distribute, make derivative works of, perform, and display, the copyrighted material.
 Similar to patents, each joint owner of a copyright may individually exercise these rights without consent of other joint owners.
 Each joint owner may additionally license these rights.
 However, there is one notable difference from patent law: the duty to account.
 Each joint copyright owner has a duty to share profits obtained from the copyright with all joint owner.
 Another distinction from patent law is that joint copyright owners may each sue to enforce the copyright without consent of other owners.
 However, consent of all owners is also needed to exclusively license the copyright.